jacobjwalters/site-frontend/posts/2022-01-04-curly-hair.md

-Co-washing doesn't work for everyone, and if you find that your hair isn't getting cleaned properly using just conditioner
+Co-washing doesn't work for everyone, and if you find that your hair isn't getting cleaned properly using just conditioner[^lowpoo] then I would suggest using instead a "low-poo," shampoo that is free of sulphates and silicones.

-[^]:
+[^lowpoo]:
 I'd first make sure it's not just the specific product you're using, different conditioners clean differently.

-then I would suggest using instead a "low-poo," shampoo that is free of sulphates and silicones.

 # Conditioning
 Conditioner is to hair as moisturiser is to skin.